yoavst/JebOps/README.md

 1. Use the shortcut "Ctrl+Alt+U" while selecting a method.
 Then, choose the plugin like you choose a one time plugin.
 2. Use the shortcut "Ctrl+Alt+L" while selecting a method.

+### Scripts

+The project comes with some handy scripts you can use.

 ### Naming convention